 So it’s up to you, but I wouldn’t want to gamble with my health when over and over again it’s been proven that these artificial ingredients will cause health problems and irreversible damage to your body and mind!

-Now, if you don’t care about cancer, maybe you care about gaining weight since after all, that’s the primary reason people take these fake sugars – to lose weight.
+Now, if you don’t care about health, maybe you care about gaining weight since after all, that’s the primary reason people take these fake sugars – to lose weight.

 It’s found in diet foods, drinks, snacks, and candy.